resibots/resibots.github.io/photos.rst

 Robots
 --------
-*Click on the image to see it bigger.
+Click on each image to see it bigger.

 6-legged robot
 ^^^^^^^^^^^^^^